the-events-calendar/the-events-calendar/readme.txt

 == Changelog ==

+= unreleased =
+* Fix - Conform iCalendar feed to specifications by not putting quotes around the timezone.
+This fixes Outlook compatibility [131791]

 = [4.9.7] 2019-08-19 =

 * Tweak - Update Lodash version on Block editor to prevent any possibility of a security issue with the package.
 From v4.17.11 to v4.17.15 [131421]